-OBJECTIVE To advance sustainable forest management principles through commitments to research and extension.
-INDICATOR Level of investment and contribution to education and extension initiatives.
-TARGET The company will provide \$0.03 of direct and/or inkind contributions to education and extension initiatives for every m3 harvested within the defined forest area.
-VARIANCE +/- \$0.01 2020 Update In 2020, \$1.59 for every m 3 harvested was contributed to education and extension initiatives.
+OBJECTIVE OBJECTIVE To advance sustainable forest management principles through commitmen research and extension.
+INDICATOR Level of investment and contribution to education and extension initiatives. kind contribu y will provide \$0.03 of direct and/or in- utions to education and extension revery m harvested within the defined VARIANCE +/- \$0.01

+2021 Update In 2021, \$1.25 for every m harvested was contributed to education and extension initiatives.